emonfidan/leaguesimulator/leaguesimulator-api/README.md

    ```

 ### Database Issues
   The project database is configured in Railway.
 (Ephemeral) Database connection is provided automatically by Railway.
+In case you cannot connect to database or connection is weak, modify db/db.go according to your local mySql username and password.

 ## API Testing Guide